bedwards/golang-euler/README.md

-# golang-euler
+# Project Euler in Go

-Golang solutions for Project Euler problems that don't give away the answers.
+Golang solutions for [Project Euler](https://projecteuler.net/) problems that (importantly) don't give away the answers for free.